ryan258/ai-agriculture-advisors/README.md

 # AI Agriculture Advisors

-A production-ready Node.js application that leverages local Large Language Models (LLMs) to provide expert agricultural advice.
+A Node.js application that leverages OpenRouter-hosted Large Language Models (LLMs) to provide expert agricultural advice.
 The system simulates a team of 10 specialized AI-driven agricultural experts, each with domain-specific knowledge and expertise.

 ## Features